Julchu/NotifyMed/README.md

 ## Not working:
 - Notification start and end date
-- Notification restarting at app restart
+- Removal of behavior where notification restarts at app restart

 ## Next step:
 - Calendar interface